 “Music City’s culinary scene is hitting a high note as Nashville’s signature southern fare of red-hot chicken and buttermilk biscuits makes room for haute cuisine, vegan dishes and fusion food.”

 Raise a glass to Nashville’s crafty cocktail scene.
-Restaurants and bars like Bastion, Pinewood Social, and The Patterson House are creating cocktails that will have you making friends with the bartender so you can learn the recipe.
+Restaurants and bars like Bastion, Pinewood Social, Sedona Taphouse, and The Patterson House are creating cocktails that will have you making friends with the bartender so you can learn the recipe.
 If you’d rather go straight to the source then head to one (or some) of Nashville’s breweries and distilleries.
-Nashville’s original craft brewery, Yazoo Brewery, is located in the Gulch and has an open taproom and offers brewery tours Wednesday through Saturday.
-Other craft breweries worth trying include Black Abbey Brewery, Tennessee Brew Works, East Nashville Beer Works, and New Heights Brewing just to name a few.
+Nashville’s original craft brewery, Yazoo Brewery, is located in the Gulch and has an open taproom, and offers brewery tours Wednesday through Saturday.
+Other craft breweries worth trying include Tennessee Brew Works and East Nashville Beer Works just to name a few.
 If your palate prefers wine, a visit to the stunning Arrington Vineyards is a must.
-You can get a taste at City Winery (where you can eat, drink, and see a concert), Grinder's Switch, The Winery at Belle Meade, and Natchez Hills as well.
-Distilleries also abound in Nashville including Nelson’s Green Brier Distillery, located in Marathon Village and offer tours and a tasting room.
-Nashville Craft Distillery, Pennington Distilling Company, and Cascade Hollow Distilling Co. are just down the road in Tullahoma, and one of the most famous distilleries of all, Jack Daniel Distillery, located in Lynchburg, TN.
+You can get a taste at City Winery (where you can eat, drink, and see a concert), Grinder's Switch, and The Winery at Belle Meade.
+Distilleries also abound in Nashville including Nelson’s Green Brier Distillery, located in Marathon Village, which offers tours and a tasting room.
+Nashville Craft Distillery, Pennington Distilling Company, and Cascade Hollow Distilling Co. are just down the road in Tullahoma, and one of the most famous distilleries of all, Jack Daniel Distillery, is located in Lynchburg, TN.